Non-WSU scholarship opportunities

 o a student in good standing with a minimum cumulative GPA of 3.0 on a 4.0 scale and,

-o pursuing an undergraduate or graduate degree in one of the disciplines listed above
+o pursuing an undergraduate or graduate degree in one of the disciplines listed on their site

 For more information visit their website.